Chapter1 Sunday 17th March Crackle and heat from the…

-Quick Blurb: A hospital ward is sucked back to the time of Boudicca, Queen of the Iceni and the ferocious fight of her people against the Romans in England.
-How will the patients from the hospital ward use their skills to survive and help Boudicca?
+Quick Blurb: A hospital ward is sucked back to the time of the Queen of the Wild Cat People.
+How will the patients from the hospital ward use their skills to survive and help Mantitisi.

 Olivia stretched back releasing the chair brake.
 She slipped off her sandals, clipped her seatbelt, lifted and stretched her legs out on the dashboard.